 Yes, the Capital One 360 Performance Savings a good savings account.

-In fact, thanks to its no-fee structure, no minimum balance requirement, and high 1.9% APY, I would go so far as to say that 360 Performance Savings is one of the best savings accounts on the market today.
+In fact, thanks to its fee-free structure, no minimum balance requirement, and high APY, I think 360 Performance Savings is one of the best savings accounts on the market today.

 Do you get paid early with Capital One 360?

 If you’re asking this question, you might be confusing Capital One’s 360 Checking or 360 Performance Savings accounts (which don’t pay cash back rewards) with Capital One’s credit cards which offer rewards on qualified purchases.

 If you’d like a debit card that pays rewards, consider Discover Bank’s checking account which pays 1% cash back on all debit card purchases up to $3,000 a month.

 You also may be asking this question because you’re wondering whether to set up direct deposits with Capital One.
 Funds are generally available the next business day, so long as you deposit them before 9 p.m. the previous day.